 - Customer-specific integration and applications: The final thing we think about when transitioning a customer from Swarm to Kubernetes is all of the aspects of their cloud that are specific to their situation and applications.
 For example, what CI/CD tools are you using, and how will that pipeline be impacted by switching to Kubernetes?
 Are you using a CI/CD pipeline to build, scan, sign and deploy your applications?
 Which one?
 Can you integrate that pipeline into Kubernetes using a solution such as Docker Trusted Registry?
 To ensure a successful transition, we must take all of that into consideration.

 These are just a few of the dozens of things we think about when doing the careful work of planning the migration of your production workloads.

 It’s a lot to think about — but you’re not alone

-Migrating production workloads from Swarm to Kubernetes can be complicated and when we’re talking about the production applications on which your business depends, you need to tread carefully.
-Mirantis is the recognized leader in container orchestration and we’re working to bring you a comprehensive Professional Services Swarm to Kubernetes Migration package that will ensure your transition is successful.
+The process to migrate from Docker Swarm to Kubernetes from Swarm to Kubernetes can be complicated, and when we’re talking about the production applications on which your business depends, you need to tread carefully.
+Mirantis is the recognized leader in container orchestration, and we’re working to bring you a comprehensive Professional Services Swarm to Kubernetes Migration package that will ensure your transition is successful.